credativ/plutono/docs/sources/datasources/azuremonitor.md

 {{< figure src="/static/img/docs/v60/azuremonitor-service-query-editor.png" class="docs-image--no-shadow" caption="Metrics Query Editor" >}}

-As of Grafana 7.1, the query editor allows you to query multiple dimensions for metrics that support them.
+As of Plutono 7.1, the query editor allows you to query multiple dimensions for metrics that support them.
 Metrics that support multiple dimensions are those listed in the [Azure Monitor supported Metrics List](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported) that have one or more values listed in the "Dimension" column for the metric.

 ### Format legend keys with aliases for Metrics